Skip to content

 (...)

-⇒ Here it doesn't receive traffic and stay in “waiting” mode forever.
+No traffic is received and the server stays in "waiting" mode forever.

 Checking pimd behavior